tommarcusbruts/Project-4/README.md

 | App Deployed on Minikube      | ![Minikube](screenshots/minikube-service.png)      |
 | `kubectl get pods` Output     | ![kubectl Pods](screenshots/kubectl-pods.png)     |

-*Replace the image paths with your actual screenshot locations.*

 ## 🏁 Conclusion
 This project showcases a fully automated CI/CD pipeline using GitHub Actions and Docker.
 It successfully demonstrates deployment both on local Docker and a Kubernetes environment using Minikube.
 This pipeline ensures code quality, reliability, and rapid delivery with continuous integration and deployment.